W3ndige/rootnetsec.github.io/_posts/2016-07-30-vulnhub-mr-robot-write-up.markdown

 permalink: /:title/
 category: Vulnhub
 ---

-<p>This VM is a great way to celebrate the upcoming of a season 2 of Mr. Robot.
+This VM is a great way to celebrate the upcoming of a season 2 of Mr. Robot.
 As it's designed for beginners-intermediate it will be fun challenge and opportunity to learn something new.
-Our task is to find three different keys located somewhere in the machine. </p>
+Our task is to find three different keys located somewhere in the machine.

 <p>Let's get started!</p>
 <h1>How to join the #fsociety?</h1>
 <p>Firstly, let's find out what IP address is assigned to this VM using nmap, in addition we can scan for the OS version of this machine, and are there any open ports.</p>